 All sorts of electrically powered devices are getting connected to the cloud.
 They are voice controlled, and they can speak to you.
 More and more, you’ll find services like Amazon Alexa and Google Assistant in your car, home entertainment system, and home appliances.
 Picking up and interpreting spoken messages is the key to success and we are still far from mimicking what the human ear and brain can do.
 You need to be able to detect where the person speaking is located, direct the microphones to that position, plus navigate all the background noise.
 Maybe the person speaking is moving around or there are other people talking, a child is crying, a truck is passing… What an intriguing challenge!

 Our minds spinning with impressions, we left Barcelona feeling encouraged.
-Compared to what else is out there, Dirac is a certainly a technology leader and well positioned to meet the coming demands of the industry (read what Digital Trends wrote about us from MWC).
+Compared to what else is out there, Dirac is a certainly a mobile audio leader and well positioned to meet the coming demands of the industry (read what Digital Trends wrote about us from MWC).
 Our challenge is to catch the right opportunities.

 - Erik Rudolphi, General Manager at Dirac Research